OpenMDAO/OpenMDAO/README.md

 Installation Instructions:
 --------------------------
+Option 1: Install from pypi:

+`pip install openmdao`

-Use git to clone the repository:
+Option 2: Use git to clone the repository:

 `git clone http://github.com/OpenMDAO/OpenMDAO`

-Use pip to install openmdao locally:
+ Then use pip to install openmdao locally:

 `cd OpenMDAO`